Signed in as:

 "Tucker the Great" Pyrenees came to Dogtree Pines when his owner became very ill.
 United Animal Friends was advertising him for adoption and there were no takers, probably because of his size, his need for property and a job, and the amount this dude eats.
 That day, I was at my vet office and mentioned him to Dr. Tammy.
 As it turns out, she has treated Tucker his whole life and knew his owner well.
 One call later, and we were scheduled to pick up Tucker the following day.
 Now, we have never had a dog this big and had no idea what to expect.
 Tucker is the size of a small horse and brings counter surfing to a whole new level.
 He and Bill bonded almost immediately and Tucker became a permanent of Dogtree Pines.
 Bill built him the Taj Mahal of dog houses that Tucker absolutely loves.
 Tucker stays busy guarding the 3-acre fenced property and chasing coyotes, deer & especially javelinas.
 Tucker was 8 years old when he came to live at Dogtree.
 As he has gotten used to his new home, he has claimed my bathroom as his new dog den (complete with his own personal fan).
 Tucker has passed his Good Citizen test and is becoming our Dogtree Mascot at events.

 Stevie was the last one left on the euthanasia list Friday and we pulled her at the very end of the day.
 My friend Meagan drove her up to Dogtree.
 She is in quarantine getting lots and lots of food.
 She has a warm bed and a view out the front with a private yard.
 She is a skinny 33 pounds which is very thin for a shepherd.
 She has weak back legs and is emaciated with two different types of tick disease.
-Stevie is younger than initially suspected, aged at 12 years old, but we really think she is more like 8 or 10 years old at the most.
-She is super bright and curious and is busy checking things out.
+Stevie is younger than initially suspected, aged at 12 years old, but we think she is more like 8 or 10 years old at the most.
+She is bright and curious and is busy checking things out.
 I am not sure that she has ever lived in a house because the garage door is open to the yard, however she pees and poos in the garage.
 It is like that is what she is used to doing because she was never let outside, however we will never know for sure.
 Stevie learned quickly to go outside as the other dogs showed her the ropes after she joined us in the house.
 She saw the vet last week and received a welcomed medicated bath, but also received a list of her health problems such as testing positive for degenerate myelopathy.
 Thank you Meagan for transporting this pretty girl and naming her for us.
 I am very protective over this sweet, thin lady who will spend her senior years here at DTP.
 She is almost always by my side 'guarding' me.
-Est DOB 2.18.2016 | Rescued 2.18.2024
+Est DOB 2.1.2016 | Rescued 2.18.2024

 Dakota Rose "Kota" is just about the prettiest dog we've known.
 She came to us from a family.
 We won't go into the story as it is just too sad.
 She's about nine and we soon learned that she has cancer.
 Here at DTP we do not let that be a death sentence as there are now amazing drugs to not heal but to keep the cancer at bay.
 Kota is living her best life.
 She LOVES the water and cannot pass up a hose as she thinks every drop of water is meant for her.
 She can get dirtier than any other pup at Dogtree.
 Her fur is velvety soft and her cancer has not stopped her one bit.
+She makes sure that every day includes playing in the pool or swimming in Lynx Lake.
+She is such a volunteer favorite she has them now picking her up for field trips to the lake for a swim.

 Sophia is her name because she is a beauty.
 We were told she was an elderly and aggressive German Shepherd.
 After her check up we disagree with that all!
 We think she is only about 7 (not 11-12) and in spite of a few growls through the fence once she made her way into the house she has gotten along well with the others.
 She does not seem to be sick at all and after a good brushing she is even prettier than when she arrived.
 She also knows how to play fetch, loves to go on walks, knows sit and shake (with either paw).
 Welcome beautiful Sophia, your picture does not do you justice.